 Melissa is currently both a foster and foster mentor for CoCo's Heart.
 She got started fostering after the unexpected loss of her beloved dog, Briggs, in 2014.
 Since fostering for CoCo's she has foster failed on 3 wonderful dogs which brings her own personal dog count to 4 and she wouldn't have it any other way.
 Her pack is great with the foster dogs and they play a huge role in socialization for the many puppy fosters welcomed into her home.
 Outside of rescue her hobbies include watching her son play hockey, spending time with her two grandkids, running and going to music concerts.

-To regain my mental health, I went from full to part time at my job of 12 years and thought this would be the perfect time to start volunteering.
-Coco's was the best rescue to be a part of in our area and I started just transporting pooches in June 2017, but within a few days I applied to be a foster momma.
+I started just transporting pups for Cocos in June 2017, but within a few days I applied to be a foster momma.
 With the huge support of my hubby and 8yr old son, we have had 12 fosters within 6 months.
 Let's just say we jumped in head first and we never looked back.
 Coco's is our extended family, there is always someone you can talk to and never feel lost when helping these innocent souls.
 At times, our son helps to choose which dog to foster and he truly is a dog whisperer - he has a way to relax the most frightened dogs.
 I also started working at one of the partnered vet clinics, another extended family - so you may see me more than you thought! :)

-When the time permits, I love traveling, watching scary movies, catching up with friends over happy hour and spending time with my amazing family, which also includes our 2 rescued English Bulldogs and our Uromastyx (an African lizard) and a Red-Eyed Crocodile Skink (who looks like a mini dinosaur)!
+When the time permits, I love traveling, watching scary movies, catching up with friends over happy hour and spending time with my amazing family, which also includes our 2 rescued English Bulldogs, a Uromastyx (an African lizard) and a Red-Eyed Crocodile Skink (who looks like a mini dinosaur)!
 We have our own zoo without the foster pups!
 LOL

 Hi I'm Rachel and I originally started fostering for CHDR to see if we were ready to take on a dog full time but I quickly fell in love with providing the stability to these dogs who have never had a home to call their own before.
 I became a foster mentor only 6 months after I started fostering myself.
 I am starting to grow an amazing team of fosters and it makes me so happy to know I have helped changed the lives of so many dogs.
 I love being able to give back to my community and I also think this helps to teach my kids the importance of volunteer work.
 I currently don't have a resident dog, but an ever revolving door of foster dogs as well as 3 cats (Luna, Prince, & Ally), 2 kids (Lyla & Klay) and my husband, Kyle.
 When we aren't fostering you can find us camping, at tball or karate, or out on the lake somewhere enjoying the outdoors!